kenf1/CppDev/README.md

 ***Note***: Entire repo can be built and run as a dev Docker container.

-> *"C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off".*
+> C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.
 >
-> -- Bjarne Stroustrup
+> \- Bjarne Stroustrup
 > [Source](https://www.stroustrup.com/quotes.html)